Prebuilds help optimize the time to start a workspace by executing any defined installation tasks from the

-When a Prebuild ran successfully, you will see the following in your workspace output:
+When a Prebuild runs successfully, you will see a message similar to the following in your workspace output:

-Since prebuilds are included in all our metered pay-as-you-go plans, configuring prebuild settings in your project should help with managing prebuild usage.
+Since prebuilds are included in all our metered pay-as-you-go plans, configuring prebuild settings in your project should help with managing prebuild usage and costs.

 Prebuilds can be triggered manually for debugging purposes.
 To rerun a prebuild: